-- Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+- Visit http://tplinkmodem.net, and log in with your TP-Link ID and the password you set for the router. - 2.
 Go to Advanced > Wireless > WPS page.
 Click Method Two--PIN.

 - 3. Select Client's PIN. - 4.
 Enter the client device's PIN in the field.
 Then click the Connect button. - 5.
-Device has been added successfully! will appear on the above screen, which means the client device has successfully connected to the modern router.
+Connect successfully will appear on the above screen, which means the client device has successfully connected to the modem router.